j-stach/nixberry-pi5/images/README.txt

 They are saved as tarballs for faster downloading.

 Swap partition is 2GB by default, and configured by the script.
-Root will be expanded to to use all remaining available space.
+Root will be expanded to use all remaining available space.

 nixberry-pi5
 nixberry-pi5-f